gverploeg/Recommender-Case-Study/pair.md

 ```

 This will take a _properly formatted_ file of recommendations (see `data/sample_submission.csv` for an
 example).
-This should output the score `3.56090572255` (random ratings) and submit it to slack from "Team Anonymous".
+This should output the score `3.56090572255` and submit it to slack from "Team Anonymous".

 Modify the file `conf/config.yaml` for setting up your team's name and test that again.